branchpanic/vdcrpt/README_USER.md

 Thank you for downloading vdcrpt!

-If you like vdcrpt, consider donating, sharing, and/or tagging your creations with #vdcrpt.
+If you like the program, consider donating, sharing, and/or tagging your creations with #vdcrpt.

-In any case, you are welcome to rate on itch.io and share your thoughts in the comments.

 > Note: vdcrpt is optimized for short (0:10 - 1:30) videos of medium
   resolution (about 720p).
 You can use longer videos, but will need to